What We’re Doing to Change Things

 We run a Career Strategy initiative aimed at providing practical workshops to early-career women, helping them to tackle topics that are often difficult to raise in the workplace (career advancement, maternity issues, flexible working, negotiating pay rises, etc.)

-In January 2015 we will be piloting a student survey at Cambridge University that aims drill down on student ambitions/drivers and to establish whether women’s experiences at university affect their motivation and ability to get ahead.
-The survey will be rolled out to other universities later in 2015.
+In January 2015 we will be piloting a student survey at Cambridge University that aims drill down on student aspirations and to establish whether women’s experiences at university affect their motivation and ability to get ahead.
+Subject to findings, the survey will be rolled out to other universities later in 2015.

 More broadly the 30% Club is also working to bring about real transformation by: